textmate/swift.tmbundle/README.md

+> [!IMPORTANT]
+> This repository is not actively maintained.
+See [jtbandes/swift-tmlanguage](https://github.com/jtbandes/swift-tmlanguage) for the latest Swift grammar.

 # Installation

 You can install this bundle in TextMate by opening the preferences and going to the bundles tab.
 After installation it will be automatically updated for you.